hallmx/fa_convnav/README.md

-First create deep learning vision project using a pretrained model downloaded from fastai, a pretrained model with custom head or a custom pytorch model.
-Creating a fastai2 vision project using a CNN and transfer learning is described in the [fastai documentation](https://dev.fast.ai/) and examples are given here in examples00.ipynb and examples 01.ipynb.
+First create a deep learning vision project using fastai2 and one of the pretrained models supported by fa_convnav (see above or run `supported_models()` in a notebook cell).
+All the transfer learning models that come ready to download and use with the fastai2 library are supported by fa_convnav.
+Creating a fastai2 vision project using a CNN and transfer learning is described in the [fastai documentation](https://dev.fast.ai/).
+To quickly get started and play around with fa_convnav see the example notebooks, examples00.ipynb and examples 01.ipynb.

 ### Create and view a ConvNav dataframe.